Using competency management is key to fostering a positive company culture and aligning employee skills with your organization’s values and goals.

 A more efficient and precise hiring process, higher performance, and high quality deliverables are just a few benefits of a positive company culture.
 Here are some ways that company culture can influence your company’s daily operations:

-The ability to attract and retain top talent.
+The ability to retain top talent.
 If your company strives to hire top talent, having a positive company culture is no longer discretionary; it’s essential.
 A recent study showed that 41% of candidates search for information about company culture before they apply.
 This might mean searching your company website, checking out glassdoor.com reviews, or learning about your company through current and past employees.
 The internet makes it incredibly easy for potential hires to find out what it’s really like to work at your organization.
+When your company has a reputation for having a positive company culture, the candidate pool often expands, giving you more top talent to choose from.
+Moreover, with a positive company culture, employees feel valued and empowered, especially when they have avenues for continued learning and the ability to move within the company or advance in the future.

 Organizational performance and productivity.
 You’ve heard the saying, “you reap what you sow.”
 If a company creates a stressful and anxiety-inducing company culture, employees can’t perform well.
 Or, if they do perform, it may be at a price.
 In an excerpt from the Harvard Business Review states,